 What is sc.exe?

-Why is sc.exe useful for remote execution?
+Why is sc.exe helpful for remote execution?

 How to use sc.exe for remote execution